bodrick/awesome/TOPICS.md

 ## dot-net-core

-*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of .NET libraries that provide infrastructure for your applications.
+*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of lightweight .NET libraries that provide infrastructure for your applications.
 DI and mocking friendly.
 *   [FortuneN/FineCodeCoverage](https://github.com/FortuneN/FineCodeCoverage) - Visualize unit test code coverage easily for free in Visual Studio Community Edition (and other editions too)

 ## fluentnhibernate

-*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of .NET libraries that provide infrastructure for your applications.
+*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of lightweight .NET libraries that provide infrastructure for your applications.
 DI and mocking friendly.

 ## ioc-container

-*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of .NET libraries that provide infrastructure for your applications.
+*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of lightweight .NET libraries that provide infrastructure for your applications.
 DI and mocking friendly.
 *   [autofac/Autofac](https://github.com/autofac/Autofac) - An addictive .NET IoC container

 ## mono-support

-*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of .NET libraries that provide infrastructure for your applications.
+*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of lightweight .NET libraries that provide infrastructure for your applications.
 DI and mocking friendly.

 ## nhibernate

-*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of .NET libraries that provide infrastructure for your applications.
+*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of lightweight .NET libraries that provide infrastructure for your applications.
 DI and mocking friendly.

 ## repository-pattern

-*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of .NET libraries that provide infrastructure for your applications.
+*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of lightweight .NET libraries that provide infrastructure for your applications.
 DI and mocking friendly.
 *   [ShawnShiSS/clean-architecture-azure-cosmos-db](https://github.com/ShawnShiSS/clean-architecture-azure-cosmos-db) - A starting point to build a web API to work with Azure Cosmos DB using .NET 5 and Azure Cosmos DB .NET SDK V3, based on Clean Architecture and repository design pattern.
 Partition key is also implemented through the repository pattern.

 ## simplify

-*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of .NET libraries that provide infrastructure for your applications.
+*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of lightweight .NET libraries that provide infrastructure for your applications.
 DI and mocking friendly.

 ## smtp-client

-*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of .NET libraries that provide infrastructure for your applications.
+*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of lightweight .NET libraries that provide infrastructure for your applications.
 DI and mocking friendly.
 *   [jstedfast/MailKit](https://github.com/jstedfast/MailKit) - A cross-platform .NET library for IMAP, POP3, and SMTP.

 ## windows-services

-*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of .NET libraries that provide infrastructure for your applications.
+*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of lightweight .NET libraries that provide infrastructure for your applications.
 DI and mocking friendly.

 ## xml-serialization

-*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of .NET libraries that provide infrastructure for your applications.
+*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of lightweight .NET libraries that provide infrastructure for your applications.
 DI and mocking friendly.

 ## log-analyzer